MichaelKane428/system-integration-assignment-2/README.md

 # system-integration-assignment-2

+# Configure client
+1. Configure the /etc/resolvconf/resolv.conf.d/base file for the client, see clientbase file for an example

+2. Disable eth0

+3. Make sure that eth1 is an internal adapter.

+4. Configure eth1 with dhcp see the interfaces file for a dhcp example:

 DNS Configuration:
 1. Check /etc/resolv.conf to ensure the correct nameservers are connected.
 If they are not configured use sudo nano /etc/resolvconf/resolv.conf.d/base and place them here to permenantly add them.